wuifdesign/laravel-multiauth/readme.md

 If you want to check auth while in a route using a different auth, you can use type($authName) to get the other auth manager.

     Auth::type('admin')->check()

+To get the current type used by the route or the default value if you havn't set it in the route use

+    Auth::currentType()